oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

     command="mvn -DskipTests=true -Dmaven.test.skip=true -Dmaven.site.skip=true -Drat.skip=true -Dmaven.javadoc.skip=true clean package"
     buildinfo=target/computer-k8s-1.0.0.buildinfo

-You can now use this file to automate reproducible builds, for example as part of the Reproducible Central infrastructure.
+You can now use this file to automate rebuilding artifacts, for example as part of the Reproducible Central infrastructure.

+************************
+Step 4: Build Validation
+************************

+Validating builds is a crucial post-build step that should be performed independently of the build process.
+Once a build is complete, it is essential to verify that the resulting artifacts meet the established expectations and accurately reflect the original source.
+Validation techniques vary, ranging from bitwise equivalence, where the artifacts must match exactly at the binary level, to semantic equivalence, which ensures functional similarity even when the binary outputs differ.
+Each approach offers distinct advantages depending on the specific context.

+For example, `Daleq <https://github.com/binaryeq/daleq>`_ is a tool that disassembles Java bytecode into an intermediate representation to infer equivalence between Java classes.
+Daleq is developed based on recent `research <https://arxiv.org/abs/2410.08427>`_ that proposes practical levels for establishing binary equivalence.
+To learn more about how Daleq works, see the `paper <https://arxiv.org/pdf/2508.01530>`_.

 *******************************
 How It Works: Behind the Scenes
 *******************************

-The ``gen-build-spec`` command extracts build data from Macaron’s SQLite database, using several modules:
+The ``gen-build-spec`` works as follows:

-- **macaron_db_extractor.py:** extracts metadata and build information using SQLAlchemy ORM mapped classes.
+- Extracts metadata and build information from Macaron’s local SQLite database.
-- **Maven and Gradle CLI Parsers:** parses and patches build commands from CI/CD configs, to ensure compatibility with reproducible build systems.
+- Parses and modifies build commands from CI/CD configurations to ensure compatibility with rebuild systems.
-- **jdk_finder.py:** identifies the JDK version by parsing CI/CD config or, when unavailable, extracting it from ``META-INF/MANIFEST.MF`` in Maven Central artifacts.
+- Identifies the JDK version by parsing CI/CD configurations or extracting it from the ``META-INF/MANIFEST.MF`` file in Maven Central artifacts.
-- **jdk_version_normalizer.py:** ensures only the major JDK version is included, as required by the buildspec format.
+- Ensures that only the major JDK version is included, as required by the build specification format.

-This feature is described in more detail in our accepted ASE 2025 Industry ShowCase paper: `"Unlocking Reproducibility: Automating re-Build Process for Open-Source Software" <https://arxiv.org/pdf/2509.08204>`_.
+This feature is described in more detail in our accepted ASE 2025 Industry ShowCase paper: `Unlocking Reproducibility: Automating the Re-Build Process for Open-Source Software <https://arxiv.org/pdf/2509.08204>`_.

 ***********************************
 Frequently Asked Questions (FAQs)